krysdam/quence/README.md

 ### Short

 Quence passwords are short.
-Looking at only the 100-bit variants of each of the above password generation methods:
+Looking at only the 100-bit variants of each of these password types:

 - `8gcfLh!5AKx+a71Xd` (Random characters = 17 characters)
 - `atvybxwoypgviwzccfyyac` (Random letters = 22 characters)
 - `alefig.anachs.druboy.oremad.gerero` (Quence = 34 characters)
 - `slurp.lasso.hub.fetch.sect.elope.stony.grope.tug.drove` (Random words = 54 characters)

 Quence passwords are about 40% shorter than random-word passwords on average.

-(Admittedly, they are also about twice the length of random-character passwords.
-However, I have not found Quence passwords to be unwieldy, even when they reach to 100 bits, that is, 34 characters).
+Admittedly, they are also about twice the length of random-character passwords.
+However, I have not found Quence passwords to be unwieldy, even when they reach to 100 bits, that is, 34 characters.

 ### High-entropy

 Quence, like all these schemes, is scalable to any given entropy.
 Each three letters of a Quence password (eg: "res", "han", "rat", etc) contributes just over 10 bits.
 This makes it easy to construct passwords of any desired entropy.
-For example, you can use a 100-bit version for a master password on a password manager, and 60-bit passwords for less sensitive accounts.
+For example, you can mak a 100 bit password for a master password on a password manager, and 60 bit passwords for less sensitive accounts.

 # How it works